MaggieDaisy/Cocktails_and_Dreams/README.md

 [**View the live project here**](https://cocktails-and-dreams-m.herokuapp.com/)

-Cocktails&Dreams is a full-stack application that allows users to manage a dataset about this domain.
-The purpose of this app is to demonstrate basic cocktails' classic recipes, add new dream recipes, and search for existing ones by name or ingredient.
+Cocktails & Dreams is a full-stack application that allows users to manage a dataset about this domain.
+The purpose of this app is to demonstrate basic cocktails classic recipes, add new dream recipes, and search for existing ones by name or ingredient.
 This app can benefit cocktails enthusiasts who like to experiment with mixing ingredients and professional bartenders who can provide officially approved pieces of information.
 The website offers the possibility to users to share their data with the community and benefit from having convenient access to the data provided by all the members.
 This website is designed in such a way that the user can check it at any time, on the phone on the road, or at home on the computer.
 The project may be expanded in the future with other, more detailed sections.

 <img src="assets/docs/..... add a mockup .... jpg" style="margin: 0;">